 "What did you think about that?"
 Bauereiss asked.

 "At the time, I was scared, so I did it," Mosby said.

-Later Bauereiss asked Mosby if she inflicted the injuries on her son.
+Later Bauereiss asked Mosby if she inflicted the injuries on her son."No, sir," she replied.

 "He would say, 'Don't baby him," Mosby said.

 Later, Mosby admitted to lying to Angelina County Sheriff's Office deputiesand special investigators with the CPS.
 She said that she lied about pickingZikeishun up at Mary Woodard's house on Dec.
 6, 2010 and when she told one ofthe investigators that she threw her son against her couch because she wasfrustrated with him.

 Toward the end of Tuesday's testimony, Bauereiss played a recording of acell phone conversation that Mosby had with Woodard in January 2011.
 At thetime, she was using a prepaid cell phone and a digital recording device thathad been provided to her by Davey Hill, who had been working as an ACSOinvestigator at that time.

 On the recording, Woodard said that "everyone" was saying hekilled Zikeishun, and said he was trying to figure it out as well.